Importing text files in an Excel sheet

 Select your file from the next dialog:

-Click the Open button.
+Click the Import button.
 The text import wizard opens up:

 Step 1 of the Text Import Wizard, define file type.